 Enter: These hand painted floral macarons.

-Hand painting macarons seemed like the natural next step.
+Hand painting macarons of course seemed like the natural next step for such an elegant cookie.
 And with spring coming up, is there anything more beautiful than the sight of flowers?

 This is a super easy project for how much it adds to the macarons.
 I failed art as a child (yes, it’s true), so if I can do it, you can too!